Compliance, Safety, Accountability (CSA)

 The Safety Management Cycle (SMC) is a model that systematically assesses your company's safety management practices and makes improvements where necessary.

 According to the FMCSA, safety can be achieved within your organization by putting this model in place.
-In fact, the agency recently trained 1000+ Federal and State Partner employees on this improved investigative process.
+In fact, the agency trained 1000+ Federal and State Partner employees on this improved investigative process.

 The SMC moves beyond identifying what the safety violation is to why the safety performance issue is occurring so motor carriers can develop or refine policies, practices and operations to improve their safety performance and CSA scores.